People convicted of crimes generally face a number of consequences that

 In 2007, Florida moved to restore voting rights to convicted felons.
 Florida's

 felony voter registration law divides applicants into three categories

 based on the gravity of their crimes.
 Those convicted of nonviolent crimes

 do not need to apply for restoration of voting rights and merely need

-may grant rights immediately or investigate on a case-by-case basis.
-People
+The board may grant rights immediately or investigate on a case-by-case

-must face a more thorough investigation and must attend a meeting of the
+sexual battery, must face a more thorough investigation and must attend a meeting of

 People with criminal records may encounter additional obstacles and penalties.